-This curriculum plan is hand picked for my daughter.
+This 7th grade curriculum was hand picked for my daughter.
 One of the amazing benefits of homeschooling is that we can provide our children with a custom education.
 That means that I can push Hannah in the subjects that come naturally to her while also giving her additional time in subjects that are a little harder.
-I can also take Hannah’s learning style into account when choosing curriculums and lesson planning.
+I can also take Hannah’s learning style into account when choosing curricula and lesson planning.

 Every year I put together my own reading list for my kids and this year is no different.
 Hannah is quite the book worm.
-At times she has even read a book while walking down the aisles of the grocery store.
+At times she has even read a book while walking down the aisles of the grocery store!
 Her love of reading means that she reads above a 7th grade level.
 It can be tough to find material that is challenging, but not too mature.
 Designing a custom reading list for her means that I can choose titles that challenge her, but are also age appropriate topics.

-In the past I have given Hannah a reading schedule, but I think this year I’m going to give her a bit more independence and let her pace herself.
+In the past I have given Hannah a reading timeline to follow, but I think this year I’m going to give her a bit more independence and let her pace herself.